linuxTown/yolo_annotation_tool/README.md

 # Yolo_mark improved
 **Windows** & **Linux** GUI for marking bounded boxes of objects in images for training Yolo v3 and v2

-This repository differs from the original, with added functionality, such as the ability to zoom in, pan photo with bounding boxes.
-Also added ability to delete bounding box by hovering over it and double right click mouse button.
-Images maintain their aspect ratio, doesn't stretch.
+This repository differs from the original, with added functionality, such as the ability to zoom in, pan photo by holding right mouse button while keeping bounding boxes location.
+I also added ability to delete bounding box by hovering over it and double right clicking the mouse button.
+Also images maintain their aspect ratio, doesn't stretch by adding padding to photo edges.

 * To compile on **Windows** open `yolo_mark.sln` in MSVS2013/2015, compile it **x64 & Release** and run the file: `x64/Release/yolo_mark.cmd`.
 Change paths in `yolo_mark.sln` to the OpenCV 2.x/3.x installed on your computer: